X-I-A/xia-docs/docs/source/index.rst

    A quick tutorial about the solution's overview, architecture, quick start guide and some simple examples

 :doc:`user/index`
-   How to use the data solution
+   How to deploy the application to different environments

+:doc:`user/index`
+   User guide with some real use cases

+:doc:`api/index`
+   The complete API documentation of all modules / services

+:doc:`developer/index`
+   Specifications to help the developer to develop extensions

+:doc:`faq`
+   Frequently Asked Questions

 .. toctree::
    :maxdepth: 1